IgorCastilhos/DT-Money-React-TypeScript/README.md

 ## A fully functional example project written in TypeScript and React showing how to create a Dashboard of Transaction

-This project is an example that was built along with a React course of Rocketseat, showing how to create a Pomodoro Timer in React + TypeScript.
+This project is an example that was built along with a React course of Rocketseat, showing how to create a Dashboard of Transactions in React + TypeScript.
 Every part of this project is sample code which show how to do the following:

 * Create a custom dashboard with React + TypeScript